sma20/Human-Support-Robot-for-Domestic-Interaction/README.md

 ```bash
   roslaunch hsr_world hsr_world.launch
 ```
-to launch the state machine, yolo and the speech recognition (stop.py):
+to launch the state machine, yolo and the speech recognition (to stop the action or the machine):
 ```bash
   roslaunch architecture all.launch
 ```
+Note: Some python files will have to be adapted to your paths as we use absolute paths.

 ## List of Task